-- Low level concerns (including allegations) are those that do not meet the harm threshold set out above.
+- Low-level concerns (including allegations) are those that do not meet the harm threshold set out above.
 Concerns may arise from suspicions, complaints, a disclosure made by a child, parent or other adult or member of the public or as a result of vetting checks undertaken.
-St Mark's School will manage and record such concerns and take appropriate action to safeguard children. - St Mark's School, as part of our whole school approach to safeguarding, promotes an open and transparent culture in which all concerns about all adults working in or on behalf of the school (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
-We believe it is critical to create a culture in which all concerns about adults (including allegations that do not meet the harms threshold (see Part Four Section one KCSIE 2021) are shared responsibly and with the right person, recorded and dealt with appropriately.
-This is to ensure that problematic or inappropriate behaviour is identified early, the risk of abuse is minimised and that all adults working in the school are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the school. - A low level concern means that the behaviour towards a child does not meet the threshold set out at Section 22(a) above (paragraph 338 of KCSIE 2021) A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school may have acted in a way that:
+St Mark's School will manage and record such concerns and take appropriate action to safeguard children. - Supply agencies or contractors will be made aware of the process and contacted if necessary - St Mark's School, as part of our whole school approach to safeguarding, promotes an open and transparent culture in which all concerns about all adults working in or on behalf of the school (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+We believe it is critical to create a culture in which all concerns about adults (including allegations that do not meet the harms threshold (see Part Four Section one KCSIE 2022) are shared responsibly and with the right person, recorded and dealt with appropriately.
+This is to ensure that problematic or inappropriate behaviour is identified early, the risk of abuse is minimised and that all adults working in the school are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the school. - A low-level concern means that the behaviour towards a child does not meet the harms threshold and a referral to the LADO.
+A low-level concern is any concern no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' that an adult working in or on behalf of the school may have acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.

-- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, and does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO. - Examples of such behaviour could include, but are not limited to: - being over friendly with children; - having favourites; - taking photographs of children on their mobile phone; - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, - • using inappropriate sexualised, intimidating or offensive language. - St Mark's School believes it is crucial that any such concerns, including those which do not meet the allegation/harm threshold at 22(a) above, are shared responsibly and with the right person, and recorded and dealt with appropriately.
-This will also protect staff from potential false allegations or misunderstandings. - St Mark's School's low-level concerns policy is also set out within the staff code of conduct, as per Part 2 of KCSIE 2021.
+Examples of such behaviour could include, but are not limited to:

+- being over friendly with children; - having favourites; - taking photographs of children on their mobile phone; - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, - using inappropriate sexualised, intimidating or offensive language.

+St Mark's believes it is crucial that any such concerns, including those which do not meet the allegation/harm threshold are shared responsibly and confidentially with the right person, and recorded and dealt with appropriately.
+This will also protect staff from potential false allegations or misunderstandings.

+St Mark's School's low-level concerns policy is also set out within the staff code of conduct as per KCSIE 2022.

-(c) What to do if you have a low-level concern
+What to do if you have a low-level concern

-- Low-level concerns about a member of staff should be reported to the DSL.
-Where a low-level concern is raised about the DSL, it should be shared with the headteacher. - The school encourages staff to feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards. - Where a low-level concern relates to a person employed by a supply agency or a contractor, that concern should be shared with the DSL and/or headteacher, and recorded in accordance with the school's low-level concern/staff code of conduct policy (as per paras 419 and 421 KCSIE 2021), and their employer notified about the concern, so that any potential patterns of inappropriate behaviour can be identified.
+Low-level concerns about a member of staff should be reported to the headteacher

+- The school encourages staff to feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards. - Where a low-level concern relates to a person employed by a supply agency or a contractor, that concern should be shared with the DSL and/or headteacher, and recorded in accordance with the school's low-level concern/staff code of conduct policy (as per paras 423-439 KCSIE 2022), and their employer notified about the concern, so that any potential patterns of inappropriate behaviour can be identified.

-(d) Recording low-level concerns
+Recording low-level concerns